 As a seller, it is up to you to decide if you want to disclose a possible stigma to a potential buyer.
 You are not legally required to do so.

 As a seller you can:

-If a buyer asks you about possible stigma, and if you choose to answer, you must do so honestly.
+If you choose to answer a potential buyer’s question about stigmas, you must do so honestly.
 You cannot lie to potential buyers about stigma.